crucialfelix/atom-supercollider/README.md

 - Install `symbol-gen` package
 - Regenerate tags with `cmd-alt-g`
 - `shift-cmd-r` will now be able to find all classes and methods

+Best practice is to symlink the Extensions and SCClassLibrary into your current project directory.
+Then all Classes will be indexed and easy to look up.

 ### GUI